aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway_websocket.md

 ### Authentication patterns

-`$connect` is the only route where credentials exist: headers and cookies are present on the WebSocket handshake only, and later messages carry nothing but the connection ID.
+`$connect` is the only route where credentials exist: headers and cookies are present on the WebSocket handshake only, and later messages carry nothing from the client but the connection ID.
 There are two ways to bridge that gap.

 #### Lambda authorizer